BarbyKelly/project-5/README.md

 - Search icon from: [fontawesome.com](https://fontawesome.com/v4/icon/search)

-- As Kelly's Photo & Art Boutique sells drawings made by the developer's kids, the developer asked her kids to come up with a logo.
+- As Kelly's Photo & Art Boutique sells Art made by the developer's kids, the developer asked her kids to come up with a logo.
   Website's Logo was designed by developer's 10 year old daughter Aoife.
 With developer's guidance, Aoife used Balsamiq Wireframes to create the Logo by herself.
 Aoife chose colors based on Developer's wish for 'cornflower blue'.
   Developer used ![Color contrast check](https://coolors.co/contrast-checker/9fc5f8-134f5c) to check and slightly adjust contrast of colors.
 And together, developer and Aoife chose icons for Logo.
 Developer adjusted the layout of the Title on the Logo.
 Developer's 6 year old daughter Ciara watched every step, and gave her approval.
 Website's finalised logo: